Disappearance of Luke Durbin: Subsequent events

 After a fatal shooting of a patron in December 2006, a police appeal to the Ipswich Borough Council led to a revocation of Zest nightclub's licence, leading to an immediate closure in January 2007.
 Council members cited the club's reputation for attracting violent criminals and failing to ensure a safe environment as grounds for its closure.

-In March 2008, Durbin's mother alongside Valerie Nettles, mother of missing teen Damien Nettles organised a 'March for the Missing' event.
+In March 2008, Durbin's mother - alongside Valerie Nettles, mother of missing teen Damien Nettles - organised a 'March for the Missing' event.
 The event intended to raise awareness over the scale of how many go missing every year in the United Kingdom, in addition to appealing to the government to provide financial support to the Missing People charity.

-In August 2011, a 29-year-old man and a 24-year-old woman were arrested for identity fraud after using Luke Durbin’s details for making online purchases in August 2007.
+In August 2011, a 29-year-old man and a 24-year-old woman were arrested for identity fraud after using Luke Durbin's details to make online purchases in August 2007.
 The pair were questioned but ultimately released.

-In June 2012, a 40-year-old man was arrested on suspicion of murder with a 25-year-old arrested on suspicion of being concerned in the murder of Durbin.
+In June 2012, a 40-year-old man and a 25-year-old were arrested on suspicion of the murder of Durbin.
 Both were eventually bailed after questioning and a search of their homes.

-The LotToDo Theatre Company's December 2012 production, 'The Missing' re-enacted Durbin's story based on material from interviews with his family and friends.
+The LotToDo Theatre Company's December 2012 production 'The Missing' re-enacted Durbin's story based on material from interviews with his family and friends.
 The production took place at The Etcetera Theatre in Camden, London.

-In March 2019 to mark the 25th anniversary of the Missing People charity, artist Ben Moore curated the Unmissable exhibition at The Other Art Fair located at the Old Truman Brewery in Brick Lane, London.
+In March 2019, to mark the 25th anniversary of the Missing People charity, artist Ben Moore curated the Unmissable exhibition at The Other Art Fair, located at the Old Truman Brewery in Brick Lane, London.
 A group of artists commissioned 25 portraits of the missing over the years, with Durbin's portrait painted by artist Ru Knox.

-In April 2020, a Channel 5 documentary explored Durbin’s drug dealing history and his ties to gangs in Brixton, London.
-It is speculated Durbin owed money to dealers within his network.
-According to investigators, after Durbin’s shift concluded at the greengrocer, he went on to finalise a drug deal in Woodbridge before meeting up with Alex and Zach, on the night he disappeared.
+In April 2020, a Channel 5 documentary explored Durbin's drug dealing history and his ties to gangs in Brixton, London.
+The documentary speculated that Durbin owed money to dealers within his network.
+According to investigators, after Durbin's shift concluded at the greengrocer, he went on to finalise a drug deal in Woodbridge, before meeting up with Alex and Zach on the night he disappeared.

 Suffolk Police have described Durbin's disappearance to be one of their most baffling cases.

 Criticism of investigation

-Durbin's mother has voiced her criticisms towards the initial police investigation stating it wasn't taken seriously enough, leading to "grave mistakes" and missing a crucial window in declaring it a murder investigation.
+Durbin's mother has voiced her criticisms towards the initial police investigation, stating it wasn't taken seriously enough, leading to "grave mistakes" and missing a crucial window in declaring it a murder investigation.
 Following a review in 2010, the Suffolk Police relaunched Durbin's case as a murder inquiry, referring the case to their Major Investigations Team (MIT).